 input-only topic by specifying the

-procedure attribute, without any streams
+procedure attribute, without any stream or

-including a corresponding EXPORT TO TOPIC clause.
+table including a corresponding EXPORT TO TOPIC clause.

 An output-only topic only provides for output to Kafka consumers but can be written to by VoltDB INSERT statements.
 You define an output-only topic by including the EXPORT TO TOPIC clause, but not specifying a procedure in the topic declaration.